masolimano/maneage/README-hacking.md

      or useful implementation and usage tips, like those below.
 In any case, please share your thoughts and suggestions with us, so we can add them here for everyone's benefit.

- - **Updating TeXLive**: Currently the only software package that the Maneage doesn't build is TeXLive (since its not part of the analysis, only for demonstration: building the PDf).
-So when a new version of TeXLive comes (once every year), if you would like to build the paper, its necessary to update it in your project (otherwise the configure script will crash).
-To do that, just modify the years in `reproduce/software/config/texlive.conf`, then delete `.build/software/tarballs/install-tl-unx.tar.gz`.
-The next time you run `./project configure`, the new TeXLive will be installed and used.

  - **Pre-publication: add notice on reproducibility**: Add a notice somewhere prominent in the first page within your paper, informing the